m0zgen/my-zbld/README.md

-# Allow/Blocking lists for zBLD service
+# RIC-like lists for OpenBLD.net PDP

+- `block.txt` example block list for blocking domain names
+- `allow.txt` example for allowing domain names

 You can use regular expression compatibly with Go